 - Game Manager shall collect the umpires contact from Games Organization Organizers on a weekly basis.

-- Home Team Players will be responsible for setup and cleanup of field (for U 11 and above).
+- Home Team Players will be responsible for setup and cleanup of field (All Age group recommended).

 Guidelines for Parents & Players

-- Parents are responsible for the discipline and well being of their child.
+- Parents are responsible for the discipline and well being for the kid.

 - No parents’ intervention/advice should happen when the match is in progress.

 - Kids and Parents should ensure cleanup of their trash at the end of a game.